JLESC/jlesc.github.io/_projects/international_survey.md

 answers from China at the time of this writing.
 We are now analyzing the answers and planning to submit a paper.

+## Results for 2020/2021

+We have successfully had more than 850 participants from over 40 countries/regions.
+This large-scale, worldwide survey can differentiate with the other surveys so far introduced.
+It is revealed that many MPI users are suffered from mastering MPI, are deploring not finding appropriate learning mediums, and are not using recently introduced MPI features.
+We have submitted a journal paper to report the survey findings.

 ## Visits and meetings

 A number of online meetings, one to two meeting in a month, have been